National Museum of Archaeology (Madrid)

-The National Archaeological Museum (Museo Arqueológico Nacional; MAN) is a archaeology museum in Madrid, Spain.
+The National Museum of Archaeology (Museo Arqueológico Nacional; MAN) is a archaeology museum in Madrid, Spain.
 It is located on Calle de Serrano beside the Plaza de Colón, sharing its building with the National Library of Spain.
 It is one of the National Museums of Spain and it is attached to the Ministry of Culture.

 History

 The museum was founded in 1867 by a Royal Decree of Isabella II as a depository for numismatic, archaeological, ethnographical and decorative art collections of the Spanish monarchs.
 The establishment of the museum was predated by a previous unmaterialised proposal by the Royal Academy of History in 1830 to create a museum of antiquities.